kemalcr/kemalcr.com/guide.md

 ### Custom Errors

-You can customize the built-in error pages or even add your own with `error.
+You can customize the built-in error pages or even add your own with `error`.

 ```ruby
 error 404 do